cariad-tech/fep3_sdk/doc/input/participant/component_configuration_service.rst

 ------------------
 Property observers allow reacting to property changes by listening to *updateObservers* calls of property nodes.

-To react on property node updates we have to provide an implementation of the *IPropertyObserver* interface which overrides an *onUpdate* functionality taking the updated property node as function parameter.
+To react on property node updates, we have to provide an implementation of the *IPropertyObserver* interface which overrides an *onUpdate* functionality taking the updated property node as function parameter.

 .. note:: The property node to register the property observer at has to be created by us for registration of property observers.